Justin Turner Player Props: Red Sox vs. Brewers

-Justin Turner -- with a slugging percentage of .486 in his past 10 games, including four extra-base hits -- will be in action for the Boston Red Sox against the Milwaukee Brewers, with Freddy Peralta on the hill, on April 21 at 8:10 PM ET.
+Justin Turner -- with a slugging percentage of .474 in his past 10 games, including four extra-base hits -- will be in action for the Boston Red Sox against the Milwaukee Brewers, with Wade Miley on the hill, on April 22 at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Twins.

 Justin Turner Game Info & Props vs. the Brewers